 - salt and pepper to season

-- Chop pumpkin into small chunks, about 2cm square.
+- PREPARE PUMPKIN: Chop pumpkin into small chunks, about 2cm square.
 Place in a large bowl.
 Whisk together 1 tbsp olive oil, 2 tsp honey, cumin, coriander and cinnamon in a mug.
 Pour the mixture over the pumpkin and toss until the pumpkin is coated.
 Spread the pumpkin out on one baking tray.

-- Thickly slice capsicum and red onion.
+- PREPARE OTHER VEGGIES: Thickly slice capsicum and red onion.
 Spread out on the other baking tray and drizzle over 1 tbsp olive oil, and toss around a little.

 - COOK VEGGIES: Place both trays in the oven to roast for 45 minutes, or until the veggies are nice and soft and starting to brown at the edges.